Battle Cruiser Hood-Official website of the H.M.S. Hood Association

 The Johnson Photo Collection

-These photos were kindly donated to the site by Chris Johnson of Tawa, New Zealand.
+The following photographs were sent in to the site by Chris Johnson of Tawa, New Zealand.
 Incredibly, they had been found in a rubbish dump and were only narrowly saved!
 They show Hood during her May 1924 visit to New Zealand during the Cruise of the Special Service Squadron (Empire Cruise).

 Above and Below- Distant shots of the great ships approaching.
 Hood is leading the way.